 ECUADOR ENDANGERED is the name of one of RIC’s main campaigns – to rescind nearly 2 million Has of mining concessions secretly handed out on protected forests and indigenous territories in Ecuador covering some of the most biodiverse landscapes on Earth.

-NEW - JULY 16 2018 - Important article on the economic damage caused by the mining industry, written by Alberto Acosta Ecuadorian economist former Minister of Energy and Mines.
+JULY 16 2018 - Important article on the economic damage caused by the mining industry, written by Alberto Acosta Ecuadorian economist former Minister of Energy and Mines.
 Former president of the Constituent Assembly.
 Former candidate for the Presidency of the Republic of Ecuador.
 ENGLISH.....
 ESPAÑOL.

 The campaign website

 John Seed’s March 2018 article summarising the campaign

 Jefferson Mecham’s comprehensive paper “Ecuador Endangered by Extreme Extractivism”

 Our petition – please sign!

 Crowdfund – please donate!

 youtube channel – clips in English and Spanish

 Vandegrift et al (2017): The extent of recent mining concessions in Ecuador (pdf, english) (pdf, spanish)\